awong234/CT_sim/readme.md

 ### uploadOutput.R

-TEST file : demonstrates ability to upload files to remote directory.
-My opinion is that it doesn't confer much convenience compared to drag/drop to the folder.
-Maybe scheduling this to run once a night is ok, but only as a backup service.

 tidyverse's `googledrive` package only services your OWN google drive, so MUST have directory already in your account.

-The function will write a few test .csv files to your directory.
+This function will upload files in the `localOutput/` directory to the shared drive.

 ### writeSettings.R

 This file, when sourced, will write a record of all the proposed settings to memory.
 This is used in `RUNSCRIPT.R`

+### settings.sqlite

+After you have run `SETUP.R`, this file will generate in your working directory.
+It contains all 32 million tasks to be completed.